 - 1) the primary advantages and disadvantages to the public, such as individual private citizens or businesses, of implementing the new or amended provisions; - 2) the primary advantages and disadvantages to the agency or the Commonwealth; and - 3) other pertinent matters of interest to the regulated community, government officials, and the public.

-If the regulatory action poses no disadvantages to the public or the Commonwealth, please so indicate.
+If there are no disadvantages to the public or the Commonwealth, please indicate.

-The provisions of this regulation offer advantages to workers of local departments of social services when they determine eligibility for applying households.
+The provisions of this regulation offer advantages to workers of local departments of social services when they determine eligibility for households applying for food stamp benefits.
 Workers must determine eligibility and benefit level based on the amount of income applicants expect to receive in a month.
-Using a conversion factor with an averaged amount in the calculation allows workers to certify households for longer periods rather than to attempt to guess at the exact amount that will be received.
-The calculations must be done prospectively instead of retrospectively.
+Using a conversion factor with an averaged amount in the calculation allows workers to certify households for longer periods rather than attempt to guess at the exact amount that will be received in any given month.
+Eligibility calculations are done prospectively instead of retrospectively.

-Use of the conversion-factored income also offers advantages to applying and recipient households through the longer eligibility periods before reapplying for benefits.
+Use of conversion-factored income offers advantages to applying and recipient households through the assignment of longer eligibility periods before needing to reapply for benefits.
 This process is also beneficial to households by leveling monthly income.
-A more stable or even view of eligibility by excluding periodic fluctuations or income that results from a fifth weekly pay period or a third biweekly period when calendar months have additional periods.
+A stable or even view of eligibility occurs by excluding periodic fluctuations or income that results from a fifth weekly pay period or a third biweekly period when calendar months have additional periods.

-Use of a standard telephone amount benefits households and the department by no longer requiring applicants to provide a current telephone bill to verify the expense.
+Use of a standard telephone amount benefits households and the department by no longer requiring applicants to provide actual telephone bills to verify the expense.
 This is beneficial to the department by using the time of eligibility staff more efficiently instead by of pursuing telephone bills to determine the basic rate for each household.
 Use of a standard amount for all households is less error prone than evaluating actual expenses.